apigeek/architect/README.md

 I want to automate myself
 =========================

-ApiGeek-Architect is an automation tool for software architects.

-You write your process and governance and ApiGeek-Architect takes care of the rest.
+You write your process and governance requirements in simplified english.
+ApiGeek-Architect takes care of the rest.

-A feature (or epic) collects together related stories / scenarios .
+A feature (or epic) is used to collect together related stories / scenarios.

-A scenario describes the expected behavior and outcomes in a way that is both human and machine friendly.

 The scenarios contain executable english instructions - related instructions are packaged as dialects.

+Each scenario describes the expected context, actions and outcomes in a way that is both human and machine friendly.

 I want to use natural language
 ==============================

-ApiGeek-Architect understands english language statements to build up a suite of features that executes your intentions.
+ApiGeek-Architect understands english language statements to build features that executes your intentions.

 The BDD notation for a scenario is:

-	Scenario: an example
+	Scenario: An example
-		GIVEN   some pre-condition
+		GIVEN   some context
 		WHEN    an action is performed
 		THEN    an outcome is expected

 The text following the keyword (GIVEN | WHEN | THEN) needs to match a phrase/pattern from a vocabulary.

 This BDD notation is called "Gherkin".

 Gherkin is human and machine readable - business analysts, featureers, developers and robots can collaborate.

-New features can be created using any simple text editor and re-use ApiGeek Architect's extensible instruction set.
+New features can be created using any simple text editor and re-use ApiGeek-Architect's extensible instruction set.

-You can download pre-packaged vocabularies and/or roll your own with simple Javascript.
+You can download pre-packaged vocabularies (called Dialects) and/or roll your own with simple Javascript.

 I want to see a working example
 ===============================

-Architect features are collections of scenarios.
+ApiGeek-Architect's features are collections of scenarios.

 To improve readability, the keyword AND can be used instead in place of the verbs above.

-You can influence what Architect understands using @dialect annotations.
+You can influence what ApiGeek-Architect understands using @dialect annotations.

 	@dialects=webapi
 	Feature: Verify that Google is accessible